CBFLivUni/mapping_and_enrichment/README.md

 ## Mapping with Files

 You can use uniprot ID mapping files to map between various identifiers.
 You may use them to map accessions to orthologous accessions (i.e. probably human).
-You will first need to run the Go code/executable to filter the uniprot mapping files down to just those entriesd pertaining to your species of interest.
+You will first need to run the Go code/executable to filter the uniprot mapping files down to just those entries pertaining to your species of interest.
 There were R and then Python versions of this code but they were too slow.

 ### Go Console Application
 You may build the GO console application from source or you just run it.
 The executable (compiled for Linux) is in the 'simon/mapping_enrichment' folder of the HC storage CBF space - others will be able to direct you to this.